 If you don't suffer from compatibility problems or file sharing in different formats - MS Office being the most incompatible of them all - ZoHo One is the best choice for price and features.

-In my company, Sperta ConsultingWe have been using ZoHo since the beginning because of the value for money.
+I have used ZoHo because of the price/quality ratio.
 It has many tools and in some countries even allows invoicing.
 ZoHo has really gone out of its way to differentiate itself from the big competitors.
 It has a full office suite - word processing, spreadsheet, presentations, calendar and much more.

 It differs in my opinion in mobile applications, it has really advanced mobile applications to support the Web experience, the messaging and video conferencing system, despite not being so popular, is excellent.